 - Relevance refers to how well a local Google Business profile matches a user’s search query.
-You want to make sure that you fully add all your detailed business information to help Google better understand your business and so it can better match your profile to relevant searches.
+You want to make sure that you thoroughly add all your detailed business information to help Google better understand your business and match your profile to relevant searches better.

 - Distance considers how far each potential search result is from the location term used in a search.
 If a user doesn’t specify a location in their search, it’ll calculate distance based on what’s known about the user’s location.

-You cannot control all these factors, but you can take steps to help your business appear in the Google Map Pack.
-Here are some easy ways to set your business apart while providing Google with correct, accurate information.
+While you cannot control all these factors, you can take specific steps to improve your business’s chances of appearing in the Google Map Pack.
+Here are some easy and effective ways to optimize your online presence and provide Google with accurate information:

 Claim Your Profile

-If you are a home builder with multiple locations or communities, you want all of those locations showing up on the map.
-Make sure each community has its own individual business profile.
+If you are a home builder with multiple locations or communities, you want all those locations to appear on the map.
+Make sure each community has a business profile.

 Complete Your Profile

-Now that you have claimed your business profile, you need to update all the business information.
+Now that you have claimed your business profile, you must update all the business information.
 Fill out all the business information you can.
-Your profile contains lots of information about your business, so make sure and complete all the detailed information.
+Your profile contains lots of information about your business, so complete all the detailed information.
 There are even special features like setting holiday hours.

 Respond to reviews

-Make sure you are monitoring reviews and have a process in place to respond.
+Ensure you are monitoring reviews and have a process to respond.
 You should respond to all reviews, even the bad ones.
 Responding shows your prospects you are responsive, attentive, and care about your customer experience.

 Your keyword ranking positions in search results are also a contributing factor, so search engine optimization (SEO) matters here too.
-With a localized SEO strategy, you are able to get ranked both organically in the search results and also in the Google Map Pack.
+With a localized SEO strategy, you can get ranked organically in the search results and the Google Map Pack.

-You also have the ability to post straight to your Google Business profile just like you can on your social media channels.
+You can post straight to your Google Business profile, just like on your social media channels.
 Posts can include helpful information such as events, special offers, or announcements.
 Calls to action are also built so you can have someone call or email straight from your post.
-Regular posting is helpful and increases engagement and shows that you’re active.
-When posting to your business profile you can even share it on your other platforms.
+Regular posting is helpful, increases engagement, and shows you’re active.
+When posting to your business profile, you can even share it on your other platforms.
 Posts typically live up to 7 days.

 A picture is worth a thousand words.
 Make sure you are adding photos to the profile as well.
-Ensure your profile has various high-quality photos.
-Include your building’s interior and exterior, your employees, and the most popular products/services.
+Ensure your profile has various high-quality images.
+Include your building’s interior, exterior, and employees’ most popular products/services.
 Photos help customers find and locate your business.
-Adding photos helps make your business personal and stand out, but you’ll want to avoid include stock images.
+Adding photos helps make your business personal and stand out, but you’ll want to avoid including stock images.

 Adding your information to online directories provides multiple benefits to your business.
-It helps you get found easier, ensures that all your information is correct across the internet, and helps build valuable links.
-Some of the standard websites for business listings include Facebook, Twitter, City Search, and Bing.
-Don’t forget about review sites, such as Yelp and Trip Advisor, or even local blogs.
+It helps you get found easier, ensures all your data is correct across the internet, and helps build valuable links.
+Some standard websites for business listings include Facebook, Twitter, City Search, and Bing.
+Don’t forget about review sites like Yelp, Trip Advisor, or even local blogs.